yeonjuan/es-html-parser/README.md

 ### DocumentNode

-The `DocumentNode` is the root node of the AST.
-It represents the HTML document.
+`DocumentNode` represents a whole parsed document.
+It's a root node of the AST.

 ```ts
 interface DocumentNode extends BaseNode {